recurly/recurly-integration-examples/README.md

 handling needs, but the example applications are designed to perform essential API functions on first boot.

+**Note**: These examples are purely for demonstration purposes and we do not recommend using them as the foundation of a production system.

 #### Configuring the examples

 Each API example will pull configuration values from environment variables.
 You may set